aniketpanjwani/chomper/docs/installation/index.rst

 Installation
 ============

-Chomper can be installed on any Linux distribution, but the installation has only been fully automated for Debian-based distributions.
+Chomper can be installed on any Linux distribution.
+However, the installation has only been fully automated for Debian-based distributions.
+Automated installation scripts can be found in the `Chomper Installers repo <https://github.com/aniketpanjwani/chomper_installers>`__.

 For each installation method, you will need to be using a user with sudo privileges.